COVID-19 Safety Measures

 We are committed to providing an unforgettable experience for all in a safe and healthy environment.
 To that end, we have developed this COVID-19 Reopening Safety Plan, which follows other performing arts venues as well as the most current guidelines of the Center for Disease Control and Prevention (CDC), the Michigan State Department of Health, and Federal Occupational Safety and Health Administration (OSHA) related to COVID-19.

 Please note that all guidelines and policies are subject to change based on experience in reopening and in accordance with government mandates and recommendations.

-Below are the basic safety measures we are implementing as part of our reopening:
+Below are the basic safety measures we are operating under as of July 1, 2022:

-Following the guidelines of performing arts venues around the state, masks are required at all times inside the Great Escape building and its theater.
+Following the guidelines of performing arts venues around the state, masks are NOT required at this time inside the Great Escape building and its theater.
+However, we do suggest that all patrons wear a mask (if possible) as a simple societal safeguard for fellow audience members and artists.
 Complimentary masks will be available at the box office for those who happen to have lost or forgotten their own.
-Great Escape staff members who work in the box office or in contact with patrons will wear masks at all times.

 Arriving for a Show

 The Box Office opens 30 minutes before show time.
 Guests are encouraged to arrive at their convenience and once inside the building, ticketed guests may choose to take their seats in the theatre or wait outside until they wish to be seated.
 The lobby will be used as a “flow of traffic” area and neither a waiting area nor a social district.

 House Management will make special accommodations for guests with disabilities who may need more time to enter the theatre.
 We request that guests notify the box office of any such need for special assistance at the time of ticket purchase by calling 269-781-2700.